preetisingh705/AI-Virtual-Machine/README.md

 [Add a few screenshots showing the gesture and its action]

 # 💡 Future Improvements
-Add GUI interface for calibration
+Add gesture-based keyboard control

+Multi-hand support

+GUI overlay with usage instructions

+Scroll control using two fingers

 Gesture customization